 In this piece, we will be taking a look at 5 key questions you will want to ask yourself before clicking that ‘Add to Cart’ button or traipsing down to your local dispensary.
 And along the way, you might even learn a little bit extra about CBD oil, in the hopes that you will feel more confident before making your first purchase.

 1. Was the CBD oil extracted using supercritical CO2 methods?

 Just in case your knowledge is a little rocky when it comes to CBD itself, the acronym stands for ‘cannabidiol,’ which is one of many cannabinoids found in the cannabis plant.

 Cannabidiol is known to be non-intoxicating, and it doesn’t have any psychoactive effects – in other words, it won’t get you high.
-It has, however, been shown to have a plethora of potential health benefits, which is why many people are turning to it for a possible alternative treatment option in many ailments.
+It has, however, been shown to have a plethora of balancing abilities which is why many people are turning to it for a possible alternative in life.